jaantollander/dotfiles-arch/README.md

 I began the journey to build a custom configuration by reading the book [**Building your Mouseless Development Environment**](https://themouseless.dev/) by [Matthieu Cneude](https://github.com/Phantas0s).
 So if you are interested in building your configuration, I recommend reading his book first!
 The contents of this repository will make much more sense afterward.

-Furthermore, I recommend reading the [**Linux Pocket Guide**](https://linuxpocketguide.com/) by *Daniel J. Barret*.
-It is a concise guide to the essential Linux commands.
-These commands are fundamental for using Linux from the command line and the configuration presented in this repository.
+Furthermore, I recommend reading first the [**Linux Pocket Guide**](https://linuxpocketguide.com/) and then [**Efficient Linux at the Command Line**](https://efficientlinux.com/) by *Daniel J. Barret*.
+His books give a concise guide to the essential Linux commands and how to use the command line effectively.
+Knowing these Linux commands and how to use the command line is fundamental for the configuration presented in this repository.

 ## Philosophy